 Just like you don’t walk around with a credit card that has a pin code of 1234 even though it is rare for your card to be stolen, hosting companies can be (and usually are) vigilant about basic security.
 The fact is that protecting against large and coordinated attacks is simply out of the scope of their network.

-If this is a headache and an inconvenience but not the end of the world I think it’s ok to turn a blind eye.
-In case you don’t already, I do recommend decent hosting.
+If this is a headache and an inconvenience but not the end of the world I think it’s OK to turn a blind eye.
+In case you don’t already, I do recommend managed hosting.
 There is no way you’ll be protected with a shared hosting account and many high-quality companies offer cheap VPS solutions.
+And trying to be a sysadmin to save $20/month is a bad idea and it can quickly turn into a nightmare.

-If your website is your primary money-maker, or you have a seasonal side-business which you rely on, it may be worth investing in decent DDoS protection year round or just for the seasonal month(s).
-Right now it seems that the best protection against DDoS is Cloudflare.
+If your website is your primary money-maker, or you have a seasonal side-business which you rely on, it may be worth investing in decent DDoS protection year-round or just for the seasonal month(s).
+Right now it seems that the best protection against DDoS is Cloudflare and Sucuri.

 DDoS is annoying because it’s simply pointless.
 No data is stolen, nothing is gained from the attacker’s point of view.
 The only reason someone would perform a DDoS attack is someone paying them to do so to hinder a competitor for example.
 An effective DDoS attack requires investment in resources, otherwise, it would bounce off simple protective measures.